 The Ohio Glass Museum in downtown Lancaster offers an in-depth look at the glass factories that made their home in Fairfield County.
 Through displays, a movie and glass blowing demonstrations, it is easy to get a good understanding of the role glass has had in this area!
 I definitely learned a lot!

 This might not be the best spot for toddlers, but my kids, ages 4 and 7, were intrigued by the glass blowing demonstration.
-(They take place at 2:00 PM and 3:00 PM each day they are open).
+(Check their website for updates on when the demonstrations are done.)
 They were also relatively held by the movie about the history of glass making in Lancaster!

 Children under 6 are free to enter the museum.